navelpluisje/figma-complex-export/howto.md

 ![Select pages](/assets/plugin-download-list.png)

-Now click `Start Download`, this will create a zipfile.
+Now click `Start Download`, this will create a zip file.
 You will be asked where to store the file.

 And that's it.